Personal Trainer/Fitness Instructor

-Pay for personal trainers/fitness instructors varies depending on experience, their employer, and what type of contract they are on.
+Pay for personal trainers/fitness instructors varies depending on experience, the type of work they do, and if they are self-employed.

-- Fitness instructors working at an established fitness centre/gym usually earn between minimum wage and $17 an hour.
+- Fitness instructors usually earn between minimum wage and $25 an hour.

-Personal trainers working for an established fitness centre/gym usually earn between $25 and $35 an hour.
+- Personal trainers usually earn between $25 and $35 an hour.

-Personal trainers who are self-employed, but rent space at a fitness centre/gym may charge $50 to $100 an hour, but have to pay their own expenses.
-Their total income depends on the success of their business.
+- Self-employed personal trainers can earn between $50 and $100 an hour, but their total income depends on the success of their business.